Evart Youth Academy

 Individuals are provided breakfast, lunch, dinner and snacks daily, which are managed by a licensed dietitian, with special medical diets and religious diets provided as needed.
 Youth receive incentive activities and access to a “point store” (points earned for positive behavior and adherence to expectations).
 Input on incentives is provided by the Youth Advisory Board.

-The education department of Evart Academy is conducted and operated by the Mecosta/Osceola Intermediate School District (MOISD).
-The MOISD employs special education certified teachers along with support staff, to ensure that youth at Evart Academy receive the proper education while placed in our care.
+The education department of Evart Youth Academy is conducted and operated by the Mecosta/Osceola Intermediate School District (MOISD).
+The MOISD employs special education certified teachers along with support staff, to ensure that youth at Evart Youth Academy receive the proper education while placed in our care.
 Online classes are available for credit recovery for youth who are in need of credits.
 Youth can earn their high school education or complete their GED or equivalent while in placement.

 CARF accreditation anticipated Spring 2020